techsd9/Vardan/wp-content/plugins/media-cleaner/readme.txt

-=== Media Cleaner - Clean & Optimize Space ===
+=== Media Cleaner: Clean your WordPress! ===
 Contributors: TigrouMeow
 Tags: clean, delete, file, files, images, image, media, library, upload, acf Donate link: https://meowapps.com/donation/
 Requires at least: 5.0
 Tested up to: 6.1
 Requires PHP: 7.0
-Stable tag: 6.5.0
+Stable tag: 6.5.5

-Clean your WordPress from unused files, broken media entries.
-Powerful engine and beautiful UI!
+Clean your WordPress!
+Eliminate unused and broken media files.
+For a faster, and better website.

 == Description ==

-Media Cleaner cleans your Media Library from the media entries (and files) which aren't used in your website, as well as broken entries.
-An internal trash allows you to make sure everything works properly before deleting the media entries (and files) permanently.
-It uses a smart analysis powered by many implementations for specific plugins and themes.
+Media Cleaner is a powerful plugin that helps you clean up your WordPress media library by deleting unused media entries and files, as well as fixing broken entries.
+With an internal trash feature, you can preview and confirm changes before permanently deleting anything.
+Plus, Media Cleaner uses smart analysis to ensure compatibility with specific plugins and themes.

-This is the perfect companion to [Database Cleaner](https://wordpress.org/plugins/database-cleaner/).

-**Before using this plugin, make sure you have a proper backup of your install.
-This step is not optional; it is required.
-You cannot trust any tools modifying or deleting your files.**
+Use it alongside [Database Cleaner](https://wordpress.org/plugins/database-cleaner/) for the ultimate clean-up experience.

+Media Cleaner is like a ninja assassin for your Media Library - it'll stealthily take out all the unnecessary media and broken entries that are cluttering up the place.
+Just make sure you have a **solid backup plan** in place before you let this bad boy loose.

-To know more about compatibility, important information and Pro version, please read this until the end.
-Last but not least, it is necessary to read the [tutorial](https://meowapps.com/media-cleaner/tutorial/).
-It is available on the official website, here: [Media Cleaner](https://meowapps.com/media-cleaner/).
+To learn more about compatibility, features, and the Pro version, check out the [tutorial](https://meowapps.com/media-cleaner/tutorial/) on the [official website](https://meowapps.com/media-cleaner/).

-=== IMPORTANT ===

-This tool cuts like a knife.
-Do not use this plugin if you don't have a recent backup, or if you don't understand what it does.
-This plugin does its best to help you.
-Learn how to use it and you will get awesome results.

-=== HOW IT WORKS ===

-Any files detected as not used will be listed in a specific dashboard.
-It will be up to you to delete them.
-Then, they will be moved to the plugin’s internal trash on the plugin.
-After more testing, you can restore those files from the trash, or you can delete them permanently.

 === COMPATIBILITY ===

-This plugin works with any kind of media entry, including retina and/or WebP versions.
-The plugin has been tested on modern WordPress installs (Gutenberg included) as well as many older versions.
-The plugin has also been tested on various themes along with a community of thousands of users.
-It does support **WooCommerce**.
-If you are using complex plugins to handle the content of your website, **the Pro version might be required**.
-I am constantly increasing compatibility with other plugins.
+This plugin is compatible with all media types, including retina and WebP versions.
+It has been tested on a wide range of WordPress versions, including the latest version with Gutenberg, as well as on various themes with a large community of users.
+It also supports WooCommerce.
+For users with more complex plugins for handling website content, the Pro version may be necessary for optimal compatibility.
+We are constantly working to increase compatibility with other plugins.

 === PRO VERSION ===

-[Media Cleaner Pro](https://meowapps.com/media-cleaner/) adds Filesystem Analysis, extra support for complex plugins, an 'Live Site' option and WP-CLI support.
+[Media Cleaner Pro](https://meowapps.com/media-cleaner/) adds extra features to the free version of Media Cleaner:

-With the Filesystem Analysis, [Media Cleaner Pro](https://meowapps.com/media-cleaner/) scans your physical /uploads directory, and match it against the Media Library.
+* Filesystem Analysis: Scans your physical /uploads directory and matches it against the Media Library.

-Extra support concerns complex plugins, such as:

-- ACF, Metabox
-- Divi Builder
-- Fusion Builder (Avada)
-- WPBakery Page Builder
-- Visual Composer
-- Elementor
-- Beaver Builder
-- Brizy Builder
-- Oxygen Builder
-- Slider Revolution
-- Justified Image Grid
-- Avia Framework
-- ... and many, many more!
+* Extra support for complex plugins, such as ACF, Metabox, Divi Builder, Fusion Builder (Avada), WPBakery Page Builder, Visual Composer, Elementor, Beaver Builder, Brizy Builder, Oxygen Builder, Slider Revolution, Justified Image Grid, Avia Framework, and many more!

-The Live Site option will analyze the online version of your website, which might enhance the accuracy of the Cleaner in some edge cases.
+* Live Site Scan: Analyzes the online version of your website, potentially improving accuracy in some cases.

-Last but not least, [Media Cleaner Pro](https://meowapps.com/media-cleaner/) has support for WP-CLI.
-If you have direct access (SSH) to your server, you will be able to run the plugin at a much higher speed or have it run automatically, if you’d like.
+* WP-CLI support: Allows you to run the plugin at a higher speed or automatically with direct server access (via SSH).

-=== BE CAREFUL: PREPARE A BACKUP ===

-Better to be safe than sorry.
-This plugin deletes files!
-Therefore, backup is not only important, it is **required**.
-Do not use this plugin if you are not ready.
-I can't help you if you damage your media library permanently without a backup.

-=== DATABASE CLEANER ===

-To make everything perfect, you will also need to clean and optimize your database.
-If you enjoy how Media Cleaner is made and supported, you will love [Database Cleaner](https://wordpress.org/plugins/database-cleaner/).
-Please give it a try!

-=== SPECIAL THANKS ===

-- Mike Meinz, an amazing developer from the US who made a thorough debugging of the whole process, loaded a lot of corrections and optimizations and added support for more plugins.
-- Satoshi Soma, an excellent Japanese developer.
-- To all the users who helped me with reproducing issues and testing new plugins and page builders.

 == Installation ==